scipy/scipy/doc/source/tutorial/ndimage.rst

 d dilation.
 Following functions provide a few of these operations for convenience:

-    The :func:`binary_opening` function implements binary opening of arrays of arbitrary rank with the given structuring element.
+    The :obj:`binary_opening` function implements binary opening of arrays of arbitrary rank with the given structuring element.
 Binary opening is equivalent to a binary erosion followed by a binary dilation with the same structuring element.
 The origin parameter